ecos-umons/extractoR/README.md

 * extractoR.sql contains functions related to SQL database.
 Its main purpose is to store dataframes created by extractoR.extract into SQL tables.
-* extractoR.checkings: contains functions to read and insert in SQL table results of "R CMD check" commands run on CRAN (see http://cran.r-project.org/web/checks/).
+* extractoR.checkings contains functions to read and insert in SQL table results of "R CMD check" commands run on CRAN (see http://cran.r-project.org/web/checks/).
 It requires that one manually download the files check_flavors.rds, check_details.rds and